StanfordDataScience/dssg_gsv/README.md

 - `name` **(required)**: Name of the experiment, used to create a subdirectory in `exps` and `tensorboard`.
 - `num_preds`: The number of predictions to perform from the validation set.
+- `data_path`: Custom `datasets` directory location, if it is not underneath the project root.
+The value passed in replaces the project root, i.e. if the data is under /home/users/datasets, then '/home/users/' would be passed to this argument.
+- `city`: Which city (subdirectory of `datasets` besides `cityscapes`, `exps`, `tensorboard`, or `test`) to include in the training and validation sets for this run.
+This option overrides `add_bos` if included.
+Unlike the `cities` option for `train.py`, this takes only one city.
+- `time_series`: If set, the program will operate in time series mode.
+In time series mode, the program reads the dataset description from `time_series.csv` instead of `val.csv` and writes output to `pred.csv`.

 ## Grad-CAMs